PPC | April 19, 2021

 Excel is not necessarily an essential piece of kit if you’re looking to win at paid search, but a number of its features do help make account management more efficient.
 For this reason, PPC experts are generally highly proficient in Excel.

-To help start your PPC journey on the right foot, we’ve gathered up our top simple Excel formulas for PPC.
+To help start your PPC journey on the right foot, our PPC service team gathered up our top simple Excel formulas for PPC.
 These are the formulas we find most useful during day-to-day account management.

 1. Using =PROPER to Capitalise Effectively